blacksnowmartin/SmartLearnChain/README.md

 Please note that this document is aimed at explaining how to set up your computer to run this project locally at your machine.

-The details of the wool Project are found in the src folder with the front end.
+The details of the whole Project are found in the src folder with the front end.

 ### `smartlearnchain`